Manhattan Construction Accident Attorneys

 There is no doubt that construction work can be dangerous.
 Workers perform difficult physical labor, sometimes at great heights or while using heavy machinery.
 That is why Manhattan construction workers who get injured or die in construction accidents deserve fair and just compensation for their injuries, medical bills, and lost wages.

 If you are injured, while you are still struggling to deal with the trauma of the injury, you may also deal with questions and concerns about what the future holds.
-The Manhattan personal injury lawyers at Jacoby & Meyers, LLP, can evaluate your case and guide you through the legal process and help you seek the compensation you need to recover.
+The Manhattan Construction Accident lawyers at Jacoby & Meyers, LLP, can evaluate your case and guide you through the legal process and help you seek the compensation you need to recover.

 Construction Accidents in New York City

 The construction industry plays a vital role in the American economy.
 According to the Associated General Contractors of America, more than 7 million construction workers build about $1.3 trillion worth of structures each year across the country.
 In Manhattan, most of the construction currently takes place in the non-residential sector, such as office buildings, hotels, institutional buildings and big venues for sports and entertainment.

 Construction sites are dangerous no matter where they are.
 However, Manhattan is in the midst of a building boom.
 That means there is a shortage of skilled construction laborers.
 Workers are undertaking large, ambitious projects and working under time pressure.
 Therefore, some laborers are overworked and some contractors are hiring workers who are less experienced and may be unfamiliar with the tasks or the equipment.

 Work-related injuries affect about 1 in every 50 American construction workers.
 According to the Bureau of Labor Statistics, roughly 1,000 construction workers die in work-related incidents every year.
 Nationwide, OSHA (Occupational Safety and Health Administration) reports that approximately one in five work-related fatalities in the country occur in the construction industry.